edash22/southamlaw-landing/content/terms.md

 ## How long will the Agreement last?

 The Agreement enters into force when You sign it and return it to Southam Law LLC.
-The Agreement will continue to have effect and Southam Law LLC will continue to provide services until immigration officials approve Your application or case, until immigration officials deny Your application or case, until one year after the first immigration interview in Your case, until two years after Your application has been submitted to immigration officials, or until either You or the Law Office suspends services, whichever is earliest.
+The Agreement will continue to have effect and Southam Law LLC will continue to provide services until immigration officials approve Your application or case, until immigration officials deny Your application or case, until one year after the first immigration interview in Your case, until two years after Your application has been submitted to immigration officials, or until either You or Southam Law LLC suspends services, whichever is earliest.

 ## How should You communicate with Southam Law LLC?